tamzidcs/BiDirectional-LSTM-For-Relation-Extraction/README.md

 The training file:
 `relation_extraction/model_train.py`
+Training epochs are changed.

 The model file:
 `relation_extraction/core/keras_models.py`

+model_BidirectionalLSTM  is our implementation.
 BiDirectional LSTM is implemented here as well as the context-aware model from the original paper.